-■3 2006 may be remembered for a lot of things, but one of the biggest standouts was the on the cast's humanity while distinguishing it from announcement of Final Fantasy Versus XIII for PlayStation 3.
-Although fairly short and only CG the character is vital. first trailer, released later, offered quite a bit of insight into this modern fantasy from the people behind Kingdom Hearts and FFVII: Advent Children.
+3 2006 may be remembered for a lot of things, but one of the biggest standouts was the announcement of Final Fantasy Versus XIII for PlayStation 3.
+Although fairly short and only CG the first trailer, released later, offered quite a bit of insight into this modern fantasy from the people behind Kingdom Hearts and FFVII: Advent Children.

-the same vein as Kingdom Hearts.
+Unlike FFXIII proper, Versus XIII is an action RPG in the same vein as Kingdom Hearts.
 Although it shares a place under the Fabula Nova Crystallis umbrella of titles, it's a completely original concept set in its own world with a unique take on the mythology that's already been a part of FFXIII, XIII-2 and Type-0.

-other locations which will allow greater exploration.
+It'll feature a world map with massive fields and other locations which will allow greater exploration.
 It's not open world, but is said to be closer to past FF, including the ability to drive vehicles and pilot airships.
 These classic concepts are being married with new ones such as seamless environments, day and night cycles and even the ability to take screenshots with an in-game smartphone.